Medellin, Colombia

 People living in Medellin were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "3 Things to Bring: Any imported products and electronics (computer is a must) - prices higher.
 Unlocked cellular phone - buy chip here for $3 and no contract required, free incoming calls.
 VOIP phone modem such as Vonage - do not count on cheap Magic Jack or Skype (poor quality) to talk free to friends and family in USA.
-3 Things to Leave: health insurance - $34/mon here, sell house - prices start $100k, anything for keeping warm or cooler - will not use as perfect climate 365 days / year," remarked one expat who made the move to Medellin.
+3 Things to Leave: health insurance - $34/mon here, sell house - prices start $100k, anything for keeping warm or cooler - will not use as perfect climate 365 days / year," said one expat who made the move to Medellin.

 Where should I setup a bank account in Medellin?